Seafzz/PP2/README.md

 # Typing Speed Test

-This project is a typing speed game that fetches a random quote from an API. wich allows the user to type them as quickly and accurate as possible with a live feedback showing errors word per minute (WPM) and characters per minute (CPM)
+This project is a typing speed game that fetches a random quote from an API.
+Wich allows the user to type them as quickly and accurate as possible with a live feedback showing errors word per minute (WPM) and characters per minute (CPM)
 ![The game](assets/images/screenshots/game.png)